LucasFidon/HardnessWeightedSampler/README.md

 ```
 @article{fidon2020distributionally,
   title={Distributionally robust deep learning using hardness weighted sampling},
-  author={Fidon, Lucas and Ourselin, Sebastien and Vercauteren, Tom},
+  author={Fidon, Lucas and Aertsen, Michael and Deprest, Thomas and Emam, Doaa and
+    Guffens, Frédéric and Mufti, Nada and Van Elslander, Esther and
+    Schwartz, Ernst and Ebner, Michael and Prayer, Daniela and Kasprian, Gregor and
+    David, Anna L. and Melbourne, Andrew and Ourselin, Sébastien and Deprest, Jan and
+    Langs, Georg and Vercauteren, Tom},
   journal={arXiv preprint arXiv:2001.02658},
   year={2020}
 }